 Not only does Netflix Australia get plenty of blockbuster movies and hit US TV shows, it benefits from Netflix's keen focus on original content.
 Since Netflix Originals like The Crown, Stranger Things and Daredevil release at the same time around the world, Aussies get to watch some of Netflix's best content just as soon as America does.
 (And if you want a full list of the titles available on Netflix Australia, then click here for a look-see).

 6. Australian content

-If you’ve got kids then Netflix is about to be your best friend.
-The kids selection that Netflix Australia offers is amongst one of its greatest benefits.
-With hundreds of hours worth of content, a range of parental controls and shows like Power Rangers, Beetleborgs and Star Wars: The Clone Wars you simply can't go wrong (and you're bound to get a kick out some classics, like Digimon as well).
-Click here to see the range of kid's content available.
+If you’ve got kids, Netflix is your best friend.
+The kids selection that Netflix Australia offers is among one of its greatest benefits.
+With hundreds of hours worth of content, a range of parental controls and shows like Power Rangers, Beetleborgs and Star Wars: The Clone Wars, you simply can't go wrong (and you're bound to get a kick out of some classics like Digimon as well).
+Click here to see the range of kid's content available on Netflix Australia.

 10. The best is yet to come